CristianUlmeanu/Coding-Algoritms/README.md

 # Coding-Algoritms
 Simple problems solved with different algoritms in C/C++

-A set of problems that are solved with different algoritms, to be optimized.
-The problems were proposed by my university teacher at the "Programming Techniques".
-The algoritms used were Backtracking, Greedy, Divide et Impera and Dynamic Programming.
+A set of problems that are solved with different algoritms.
+The problems were proposed at the "Programming Techniques" university course.
+The algoritms used to solve the problems were especially Backtracking, Greedy, Divide et Impera and Dynamic Programming.